jatin1211/Book-Search/README.md

 # Book-Search
-Jatin's Book library with the technologies mentioned below.
+A Book search application made using MERN stack

 ## Description
-A professional book search app using Google Books API and developed using MERN stack.
+a fully functioning Google Books API search engine built with a GraphQL API and Apollo Server.
+The app is made using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.

 ## Table of Contents
 * [Installation](#installation)